- Chart

 Core Business Areas

-- Ancillary Services: This segment includes revenue generated from services beyond the basic flight ticket.
-These include baggage fees, seat selection, in-flight food and beverages, car rentals, hotel bookings, and travel insurance.
-This is a critical component of Ryanair's profitability.
+- Ancillary Services: This includes revenue generated from optional extras such as checked baggage, seat selection, priority boarding, in-flight food and beverages, car rentals, and hotel bookings.

 Leadership and Structure